 In your own patch you can spray….
 Spraying is the most efficient way of controlling this plant.
 Spray early and spray often.
 Puncturevine will continue to sprout throughout the summer.
 I have found that Roundup brand herbicide is one of the best herbicides to use as long as there’s no other desirable vegetation to keep.
 Roundup is non-selective and will kill all green vegetation.
 If Puncturevine is in grass or lawn a 2,4-D type herbicide will kill all broadleaf type plants and leave the grasses alive.
 Great care must be taken when using 2,4-D. This type of spray can easily affect desirable plants.
 As with any chemical spray, always read and follow the label.

-Here’s a fun video from the City of Boise and Boise Bicycle Project that tells the whole story!
+Here’s a fun video from the City of Boise and Boise Bicycle Project that tells the whole story and don’t forget to hit up the Boise Bicycle Project’s Boise Goathead Fest for more fun August, 2023!